-- CO 1: Explain the fundamental concepts of real analysis and their role in modern mathematics. - CO 2: Demonstrate capacity for mathematical reasoning through analyzing, proving and explaining concepts of real analysis. - CO 3: Give argument related to convergence, continuity, completeness, compactness, connectedness in metric spaces. - CO 4: Understand and derive proofs of mathematical theorems.
-This includes understanding the role of axiom, logic and particular proof techniques such as proof by induction, proof by contradiction etc. - CO 5: To perform RS Integration on certain type of functions for carrying out the computation fluently.
+CO 1: Explain the fundamental concepts of real analysis and their role in modern mathematics.

+CO 2: Demonstrate capacity for mathematical reasoning through analyzing, proving and explaining concepts of real analysis.

+CO 3: Give argument related to convergence, continuity, completeness, compactness, connectedness in metric spaces.

+CO 4: Understand and derive proofs of mathematical theorems.
+This includes understanding the role of axiom, logic and particular proof techniques such as proof by induction, proof by contradiction etc.

+CO 5: To perform RS Integration on certain type of functions for carrying out the computation fluently.
 Also to compute integral by using the fundamental theorem of calculus.

-Semester-I Session 2019-20 REAL ANALYSIS-1 Course Code: MMSL-1331
+Master of Science (Mathematics) Semester-I Session: 2020-21 Course Title: Real Analysis-I Course Code: MMSL-1331